John Diefenbaker: Perennial candidate (1929–1940)

 Diefenbaker stood for the Legislative Assembly in the 1929 provincial election.
 He was defeated, but Saskatchewan Conservatives formed their first government, with help from smaller parties.
-As the defeated Conservative candidate for Prince Albert City, he was given charge of political patronage there and was created a King's Counsel.
+As the defeated Conservative candidate for Prince Albert, he was given charge of political patronage there and was created a King's Counsel.
 Three weeks after his electoral defeat, he married Saskatoon teacher Edna Brower.

 Diefenbaker chose not to stand for the House of Commons in the 1930 federal election, citing health reasons.
-The Conservatives gained a majority in the election, and party leader R. B. Bennett became Prime Minister.
+The Conservatives gained a majority in the election, and party leader R. B. Bennett became prime minister.
 Diefenbaker continued a high-profile legal practice, and in 1933, ran for mayor of Prince Albert.
 He was defeated by 48 votes in an election in which over 2,000 ballots were cast.

 In 1934, when the Crown prosecutor for Prince Albert resigned to become the Conservative Party's legislative candidate, Diefenbaker took his place as prosecutor.
 Diefenbaker did not stand in the 1934 provincial election, in which the governing Conservatives lost every seat.
 Six days after the election, Diefenbaker resigned as Crown prosecutor.
 The federal government of Bennett was defeated the following year and Mackenzie King returned as prime minister.
 Judging his prospects hopeless, Diefenbaker had declined a nomination to stand again against Mackenzie King in Prince Albert.
 In the waning days of the Bennett government, the Saskatchewan Conservative Party president was appointed a judge, leaving Diefenbaker, who had been elected the party's vice president, as acting president of the provincial party.